memarino92/rw-speedrun/README.md

 abridged tutorial run live. why you would use any of the individual components, what is storybook, etc. only solve problems as they arise - when to switch to postgres, etc.

+it's one thing to tell you about what redwood can do, put up a bunch of slides describing its integrations and features - but seeing it in action and feeling how productive you can be is totally different

 what is redwood? redwood cli star of the show

 yarn create redwood-app rw-speedrun